Monument Valley Tribal Park, Monument Valley UT

 Monument Valley Navajo Tribal Park is located 23 miles northeast of Kayenta, Arizona and 20 miles south of Mexican Hat, Utah.
 The park straddles the Arizona/Utah border, and the races all start and finish in Arizona.

-The race is staged on a very challenging routes, with the majority of miles on singletrack trail, dirt roads and the Valley Drive.
-The 50K race starts at 7:00 a.m. and there are two cut-offs for runners.
+The race is staged on very challenging routes, with the majority of miles on singletrack trail, dirt roads, and the Valley Drive.
+The 50K race starts at 8:00 a.m. and there are two cut-offs for runners.
 The Half starts at 9:00 a.m. and there are no cut-offs.

 The race begins with a loop on the new Sentinel Mesa Trail, which then connects with the Wildcat Trail, bringing runners out at the top of the Valley Drive Road at mile 4.5.
 From this point, runners travel on the Valley Drive Road, connecting with “the Marlboro Route” and past North Window before leading them to 3 Sisters Aid Station at mile 9.95.
 From 3 Sisters, runners head back on the Valley Drive to the finish line at just under 13.5 miles.

-There are well-stocked aid stations throughout the course, providing hydration, medical support and a variety of nutrition.
-Stations will include an assortment of the following: Honey Stinger energy gels and waffles, Gatorade, salty snacks, pickles/juice, coffee/tea, fresh fruit and sweet snacks.
+There are well-stocked aid stations throughout the course, providing hydration, medical support, and a variety of nutrition.

 There are unique finisher’s medals for all finishers, plus special awards for the top finishers.
 There are overall awards for winners and age-group awards for top performers in the race.